Zhou Yongkang

-In late 2013, Zhou was placed under investigation for alleged abuse of power and corruption, a decision state media announced in July 2014.
-Zhou was the first Politburo Standing Committee member – and the most senior-ranked official – since the founding of the People's Republic of China to be tried and convicted of corruption-related charges.
-Following his investigation, Zhou was expelled from the Chinese Communist Party.
-On June 11, 2015, Zhou was convicted of bribery, abuse of power and the intentional disclosure of state secrets by the Intermediate Court in Tianjin.
+In late 2013, Zhou was placed under investigation for alleged abuse of power and corruption, a decision publicly announced by state media in July 2014.
+He became the first Politburo Standing Committee member, and the highest-ranking official since the founding of the People's Republic of China, to be tried and convicted of corruption-related charges.
+Following his investigation, Zhou was expelled from the Chinese Communist Party (CCP).
+On June 11, 2015, Zhou was convicted of bribery, abuse of power, and the intentional disclosure of state secrets by the Intermediate Court in Tianjin.
 Zhou and his family members were said to have taken 129 million yuan (over $20 million) in bribes.
-He was sentenced to life in prison.
+He was sentenced to life in prison without parole.

 Early life

-Born Zhou Yuangen (周元根) in December 1942, Zhou is a native of Xiqiantou Village (西前头村), Wuxi County, in Jiangsu province.
+Zhou was born as Zhou Yuangen (周元根) in December 1942.
+He is a native of Xiqiantou Village (西前头村), Wuxi County, in Jiangsu province.
 Xiqiantou is located 18 km outside Wuxi city proper.
 The majority of Xiqiantou residents were surnamed "Zhou".
-Zhou took on the surname of his mother because his father, whose surname was Lu, was a 'live-in son-in-law' of his maternal grandparents.
-Upon joining the Zhou household when he married, Zhou Yongkang's father took on his wife's surname and became known as Zhou Yisheng (周义生).
+Zhou took on the surname of his mother because his father, whose surname was Lu, was a "live-in son-in-law" of his maternal grandparents.
+Upon joining the Zhou household when he married, his father took on his wife's surname and became known as Zhou Yisheng (周义生).

 Zhou was the eldest of three sons.
-Zhou's family was poor; his family made a living farming and fishing the Asian swamp eel.
+Zhou's family was poor; his family made a living farming and fishing for the Asian swamp eel.
 Zhou was sent to school with the financial assistance of his family friends.
 In 1954, Zhou was enrolled at one of the two top middle schools in the eastern Wuxi area.
 It was during this period that Zhou changed his name to "Yongkang" on the advice of his teacher, because there was another person in his class with an identical name.

-Zhou excelled at school, and was eventually accepted to enroll at the prestigious Suzhou High School, one of the most prominent secondary schools in the Jiangnan region.
-Zhou had good grades and was involved in extra-curricular activities, including the school's political ideology group as well as the events promoting literacy.
-In 1961, after obtaining stellar results on his Gaokao exams, he was admitted to the Beijing Institute of Petroleum (now China University of Petroleum) soon after, and became the pride of his village.
+Zhou excelled at school and was eventually accepted to enroll at the prestigious Suzhou High School, one of the most prominent secondary schools in the Jiangnan region.
+Zhou had good grades and was involved in extra-curricular activities, including the school's political ideology group as well as events promoting literacy.
+In 1961, after obtaining stellar results on his Gaokao exams, he was admitted to the Beijing Institute of Petroleum (now China University of Petroleum) and became the pride of his village.
 He majored in geophysical survey and exploration.

-In November 1964 Zhou became a member of the Chinese Communist Party.
+In November 1964, he became a member of the Chinese Communist Party.
 In 1966, the Cultural Revolution ensnared Beijing's higher education institutions.
 Zhou was told by the authorities to "wait for an assignment" while the political struggles wreaked havoc on China's universities.
 He waited for a year.
 He joined geological survey work in north-east China in 1967, assigned to become an intern technician at factory No. 673 at the Daqing oil field.
 In 1970, Zhou was promoted to lead the geological survey division of a local department charged with carrying out an ambitious petroleum drilling initiative set out by the Party's top leadership.